 Alternatively, you can click on Settings and select My Subscription from there, as shown below:

 Gorilla is a tool for building and hosting behavioural experiments or tasks for use on computers, tablets or phones without needing to code.
 It collects reaction time data by default, so it can be used for behavioural research.
-Once your task is created, you can deploy it online for participant to take part remotely, or you can test people in the lab.
+Once your task is created, you can deploy it online for participants to take part remotely, or you can test people in the lab.

 Because Gorilla is online it is easy to: